The Blog Social

 • No account needed

-This is my go-to when I need to manually optimize important images for landing pages.
+This is my go-to when I need to manually optimise important images for landing pages.

 3. ShortPixel

 ShortPixel is a gem for WordPress users!
-It automatically optimizes images as you upload them.
+It automatically optimises images as you upload them.

 What makes it awesome: